 In January 2012, the European Commission announced two important pieces of legislation affecting the personal data of EU citizens: the EU data protection directive and the EU data protection regulation.
+Of the two, the data protection regulation will have the greater effect on most businesses that collect, hold or share data within the EU.
+This article will focus on the steps businesses can take to prepare for the new regulation when it comes into force.

 The impending data protection regulation